-- 48. Due date for submission of bids is 10 March 2016 (pushed back from 28 January 2016 due to issuance of clarifications. - Shortlist approved, RFP issued and proposals submitted on 28 December 2015 for the Consultancy for Long-Term Monitoring, Research and Analysis of Bangladesh Coastal Zone.
+- January 2016 due to issuance of clarifications) for Works Package 02 covering the rehabilitation, reconstruction and upgrading of Polders 39/2C, 40/1, 40/2, 43/2C, 47/2 and 48.
+Due date for submission of bids is 10 March 2016 (pushed back from 28 January 2016 due to issuance of clarifications.
+Evaluation is underway. - Evaluation completed of the proposals submitted on 28 December 2015 for the Consultancy for Long-Term Monitoring, Research and Analysis of Bangladesh Coastal Zone.
+No objection received from the World Bank on 03 March 2016 and consultants invited to negotiations starting 17 April 2016.